namehash/namekit/packages/ens-utils/README.md

 - **Arithmetic Operations (add, subtract)**: Throws an error if currencies do not match.
 - **Conversion Operations**: Throws an error if exchange rates do not include the necessary currencies.

-## Local Development

-It's recommended you run `pnpm dev` in the root of the repository to start all apps, packages, and internal resources to support local development.

-See [README.md](../README.md) for more information.

-## Testing

-Tests are automatically ran when a new Pull Request is opened.
-You can run them locally using `pnpm test`.

-If you're developing locally, you can watch changes and run tests automatically using `pnpm test:watch`.

 ## Contact Us

 Visit our [website](https://namehashlabs.org/) and get in contact.